api-platform/docs/api-bundle/filters.md

 If Doctrine ORM support is enabled, adding filters is as easy as adding an entry in your `app/config/services.yml` file and adding a Attributes in your entity.

-The search filter supports exact and partial matching strategies.
+The search filter supports `exact`, `partial`, `start`, `end`, and `word_start` matching strategies.
-If the partial strategy is specified, an SQL query with a `WHERE` clause similar to `LIKE %text to search%` will be automatically issued.
+- `partial` strategy uses `LIKE %text%` to search for fields that containing the text.
+- `start` strategy uses `LIKE text%` to search for fields that starts with text.
+- `end` strategy uses `LIKE %text` to search for fields that ends with text.
+- `word_start` strategy uses `LIKE text% OR LIKE % text%` to search for fields that contains the word starting with `text`.

+Prepend the letter `i` to the filter if you want it to be case insensitive.
+For example `ipartial` or `iexact`.
+Note that this will use the `LOWER` function and **will** impact performances if there is no [*function-based index*](http://use-the-index-luke.com/sql/where-clause/functions/case-insensitive-search).

-In the following, we will see how to allow filtering a list of e-commerce offers:
+In the following example, we will see how to allow the filtering of a list of e-commerce offers:

 ```yaml